swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 This approach is much more complex because it introduces value tracking into the type system (where was this existential value produced?), at which point mutations to variables can affect the static types in the system.

 ## Revisions

+Third revision:

+* Only apply the source-compatibility rule, which avoids opening an existential argument when the existential box would have sufficed, in Swift 5.
+In Swift 6, we will open the existential argument whenever we can, providing a consistent and desirable semantics.

 Second revision: